Voyant Health Header

 1. Pay-Per-Click (PPC): The Heavyweight Champion

-PPC, or search engine marketing (SEM), is a the gorilla in digital advertising.
+PPC, a form of search engine marketing (SEM), is the gorilla in digital advertising.
 Platforms like Google Ads allow you to target potential clients searching for terms like “medical billing services near me.”
 You pay only when someone clicks, making it efficient, targeted, and (traditionally) cost-effective.
+As with anything, strategy matters.
+Without a clear customer persona, you’re just throwing money into the void.
+Test keywords, test content and hooks, monitor your ROI, and refine.
+This is by far the most common medical billing advertising, although with increasingly poor ROI.

 2. Display and Banner Ads

 Banner ads might seem outdated, but they can still be effective when placed on niche sites like the AAOE or similar professional platforms.
-These ads work well when targeting specific industries, but their value depends on careful placement and messaging.
+These ads work well when targeting specific industries, but their value depends on careful placement and messaging, as well as evaluating the cost for the platform or distribution.

 3. Social Media Ads: Not Just for Cats and Memes

-Platforms like Facebook, X (formerly Twitter), and Instagram offer advertising options that allow you to reach highly targeted audiences.
+Platforms like Facebook, X (formerly Twitter), LinkedIn, and Instagram offer advertising options that allow you to reach highly targeted audiences.
 Social media advertising isn’t just about flashy campaigns; it’s about engagement and visibility.
 For example, promoting educational content about your services can position you as a trusted industry expert.
+This has rapidly become the second most popular medical billing advertising.
+It is worth noting that significant difference between social media advertising and other types of social media marketing like posting.

 4. Local Advertising

-If your company operates regionally, local ads on Google Maps or Yelp can make a difference.
+Local ads on Google Maps or Yelp in very limited circumstances can make a difference.
 These ads appear when someone searches for services in their area, driving more targeted traffic to your business.
-If you are more geotargeted than specialty-focused, this could be effective.
+If you are just starting up your medical billing business and haven’t defined an ICP that includes specialty or some other factors other than just local geography, this could be effective.

 Let’s get real: advertising isn’t just about throwing money at platforms and hoping for the best.
 Success comes from understanding your customer.
 Without a clear customer persona and targeting strategy, your ads are doomed to fail.